 Even if you don’t get some of the more premium managed features – like custom dashboards and staging sites – you still get many of the advantages of managed WordPress hosting.

 The following premium options are available for users who want a more deluxe WordPress hosting package:

-The three options offered above also offer free backups, SSL certificates, and CDN.
+The three options offered above also offer free backups, SSL certificates, and CDNs.

 Read also: Affordable WP Engine Alternatives

-There are some frequently asked question related to shared vs managed WordPress hosting you should know-
+There are some frequently asked questions related to shared vs. managed WordPress hosting you should know-

 1. What is the difference between shared hosting and WordPress hosting?

 Shared hosting means that your website shares resources with other websites on the same server.
 The managed WordPress hosting service adds a set of additional services and performance tweaks to the regular WordPress hosting.

 A managed hosting plan is an excellent choice for those who have little or no knowledge of WordPress, servers, or other technical aspects of running a website.
 It can make your site safer and perform better, saving you time and worrying about it.
 As a bonus, you’ll be able to find assistance quickly.

 3. Should I buy WordPress hosting or shared hosting?